-Non-financial losses are those that you suffered as a result of an accident that are related to emotional and physical distress.
-These may include an accident victim’s physical pain and suffering, emotional anguish, post traumatic distress (PTSD), loss of consortium, loss of enjoyment of life, and punitive damages if applicable.
+Non-financial losses are those that you suffered as a result of an accident that is related to emotional and physical distress.
+These may include an accident victim’s physical pain and suffering, emotional anguish, post-traumatic distress (PTSD), loss of consortium, loss of enjoyment of life, and punitive damages if applicable.

-Documenting Damages After A San Francisco Motorcycle Accident
+Documenting Damages After a Motorcycle Accident in San Francisco

 If you sustained serious injuries in a motorcycle accident involving a negligent driver of another motor vehicle, it’s best to work with a motorcycle accident lawyer to increase your chances of winning your case.
 And to help your attorney build your motorcycle accident claim, you should keep receipts for all out-of-pocket expenses incurred as a result of your accident.
 It is also helpful to keep a journal that details your pain level each day, as well as the emotional and physical distress you experience due to the accident.
 This will help your attorney see just how much the motorcycle accident has impacted your daily life.